-Table 2-1: Role and scope of the Connectivity functional layers17 Table 8-1: IIoT Connectivity Core Standards Criteria applied to key connectivity framework standards.
-Table 8-2: Non-overlapping system aspect examples addressed by the potential IIoT connectivity core standards
+Table 2-1: Role and scope of the IIoT communication stack layers.
+LS · · · · · · · · · · · · · · · · · · · Table 8-1: IIoT connectivity core standards criteria applied to key connectivity framework standards $\mathfrak c$ 54 Table 8-2: Non-overlapping system aspect examples addressed by the IIoT connectivity standards 5E

-1 INTRODUCTION
+1 Introduction

-Ubiquitous connectivity is one of the foundational technologies enabling data sharing amongst participating components of an Industrial Internet of Things (IIoT) system.
+Connectivity is the ability of a system or application to communicate with other systems or applications via computer network(s).
+It is required for communication to take place with others.
+Ubiquitous connectivity is one of the foundational technologies enabling data and information sharing amongst participating components of an Industrial Internet of Things (IIoT) system.

-Connectivity provides the ability to exchange data amongst participants within a functional domain, across functional domains within a system and across systems.
-The data exchanged may include sensor updates, events, alarms, status changes, commands, and configuration updates.
-Connectivity is a crosscutting function across the functional domains defined by the Industrial Internet Reference Architecture, as shown in Figure 1-1.
+Communication is the exchange of data and information amongst participants within a functional domain, across functional domains within a system and across systems.
+The data exchanged may include sensor updates, events, alarms, status changes, commands, configuration updates and any other piece of information needed for the system to operate.

+Connectivity enables participants to communicate.
+Communication is a cross-cutting function across the functional domains defined by the Industrial Internet Reference Architecture, as shown in Figure 1-1.